alterm4nn/ChronoZoom/Doc/ChronoZoom_Developer_Guide.md

 1. Add a remote for the master repository by running the following commands:
     `cd ChronoZoom`
     `git remote add upstream https://github.com/alterm4nn/ChronoZoom.git`

+1. Get the very latest master code by running the following command:
     `git pull blessed master`

 1. In your GitHub repository, create a [topic branch](http://learn.github.com/p/branching.html).
 Topic branches are typically lightweight branches that you create locally and that have a name that is meaningful for you.
 They are where you might do work for a bug fix or feature (they're also called feature branches).
 The following command shows using  the git **checkout** command to create a topic branch: